adrianmoya/es-docs.behat.org/cookbook/behat_and_mink.rst

 Now, we need to tell Behat and Mink to run this scenario in different session (with different browser emulator).
-Mink comes with special :doc:`hook </guides/3.hooks>`, that searches ``@javascript`` or ``@mink:selenium2`` tag before scenario and switches current Mink session to Sahi (in both cases).
+Mink comes with special :doc:`hook </guides/3.hooks>`, that searches ``@javascript`` or ``@mink:selenium2`` tag before scenario and switches current Mink session to Selenium2 (in both cases).
 So, let's simply add this tag to our scenario:

 .. code-block:: gherkin